What is the Earth Science Regents?

 The scoring for each task is based upon accuracy.
-Values within a certain range are granted the full 2 points allotted to each task.
-Values within a slightly larger, less precise range earn 1 point.
-It is possible to accumulate a maximum of 10 points on the performance on the examination.
+Values within a certain range are granted the full point value allotted to each task.
+It is possible to accumulate a maximum of 16 points on the performance on the examination.

-Additional information regarding the performance test, including an indication of the six tasks to be completed, will be provided by your teacher when this portion of the examination is given.
-The following is an outline of the six tasks that have been included in past examinations.
-The time allowed for completing the tasks at each station is 6 minutes.
+Additional information regarding the performance test, including an indication of the three tasks to be completed, will be provided by your teacher when this portion of the examination is given.
+The following is an outline of these tasks.

 Part A --Multiple-Choice